A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: Detector requirements and expected performances

 Moreover, the accurate measurements to be performed by \AFTER will help to constrain the non-perturbative input that enters the TMD evolution kernel~\cite{Collins:2011zzd,Echevarria:2012pw,Rogers:2015sqa,Collins:2017oxh,Bacchetta:2017gcc,Scimemi:2017etj,Scimemi:2018xaf}, which has an important effect on the STSA (see e.g. \cite{Echevarria:2014xaa,Sun:2013dya}).

 \paragraph{Drell-Yan production}

-Drell-Yan (DY) lepton-pair production is a unique tool to study the Sivers effect, because it is theoretically very well understood and the Sivers function $f_{1T}^{\perp q}(x,k_T^2)$ for quarks (which represents the number density of unpolarised quarks with transverse momentum $\kT$ and collinear momentum fraction $x$ for a given value of the transverse spin of the proton) is predicted to have an opposite sign for DY and Semi-Inclusive Deep Inelastic Scattering (SIDIS) processes:
+DY lepton-pair production is a unique tool to study the Sivers effect, because it is theoretically very well understood and the Sivers function $f_{1T}^{\perp q}(x,k_T^2)$ for quarks (which represents the difference of number densities of unpolarised quarks with transverse momentum $\kT$ and collinear momentum fraction $x$ for a given two opposite configurations of the transverse spin of the proton) is predicted to have an opposite sign for DY and SIDIS processes: